 Privileged Access Management

 Organizations need to be much more stringent with how administrative privileges are assigned to users, where those privileges are used, and what they are used for.
-Lateral movement across networks can be prevented by implementing security best practices, such as not using the same local administrator password on every device, not using domain admin accounts to log in to end-user devices, and categorizing assets using a tiered administration model.
+Lateral movement across networks can be prevented by implementing privileged account management best practices, such as not using the same local administrator password on every device, not using domain admin accounts to log in to end-user devices, categorizing assets using a tiered administration model and performing continuous user activity monitoring.